-Why we believe Squarespace is the best website builder for lawn care
+Why we believe Squarespace is the best website builder for lawn care companies

 I've spent enough time looking at lawn care websites to see the same split play out in almost every market.
 One operator books a full route of recurring-program customers by April and spends the summer executing.
 Another operator burns the summer chasing single-mow leads through a quote form and re-selling the same price every week.
 The websites behind those two outcomes are built differently.
 Squarespace earns the top slot because its page structure and template conventions make the program-focused version easier to ship.